OSVVM/OSVVM-Scripts/README.rst

 .. code:: tcl

-   build ../AXI4/Axi4/testbench
+   build ../AXI4/Axi4/RunAllTests.pro

-Note in the AXI4 testbench.pro script, the test, TbAxi4_RandomreadWrite,
-was not run.
-Lets run it now.
-After running the testbench.pro script, the active library is still osvvm_TbAxi4.
-From the simulator command line, you can run the TbAxi4_RandomreadWrite test by typing the
-following:
+This runs all of the tests.
+If you need to re-run one of the tests, such as TbAxi4_RandomreadWrite, you can do this with the following simulate:

 .. code:: tcl